mathewpeedikayil/century-from-year/README.md

 # century-from-year
-Takes a year and returns the century it is in.
+Takes a year as input and returns the century it is in as output.